xtianmiller/emergence.js/README.md

 # Emergence.js
-Emergence.js is a lightweight (<3KB), high-performance and dependency-free JavaScript plugin for manipulating elements when they appear in the viewport.
+Emergence.js is a lightweight (<3KB), high-performance and dependency-free JavaScript utility for manipulating elements when they appear in the viewport.
 It leverages HTML5 data-* attributes for ease, and works in IE8+.

 Simply add a `data-emergence="hidden"` attribute to any element in the DOM.
 If the element is visible, the attribute will change to `data-emergence="visible"`.